ramene/kubeadm-vagrant/README.md

-# kubeadm-vagrant
+# Running Ethereum and IPFS on K8s with kubeadm-vagrant
-Setup Kubernetes Cluster with Kubeadm and Vagrant

-Introduction

-With reference to steps listed at [Using kubeadm to Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) for setting up the Kubernetes cluster with kubeadm.
-Here I make every attemp outlining simple steps to setup your kubernetes cluster with more control on vagrant based virtual machines.
+> _In [Part 1](https://gist.github.com/ramene/e918aa4664d4c40189bc2119700bf444) we discussed how you would effectively **enable** Kubernetes.
+Here, in our continued series of working sessions, we outline the manual process for those that prefer to run a X node Kubernetes Cluster locally with Kubeadm Vagrant (with VirtualBox provider).

+Part 0
+---

+> _The steps outlined are designed for Mac/Linux based CLI/Shell._

+The following assumptions are made along with some links to help you get started on addressing these assumptions

+2. You have a drive-by understanding of Kubernetes [https://kubernauts.slack.com/messages/C71S057S7]
+3. You have a working understanding of Ethereum [https://kubernauts.slack.com/messages/C71S057S7]
+4. You have a basic understanding of machine learning [https://www.coursera.org/learn/machine-learning]
+5. You have a basic understanding of Tensorflow [https://www.youtube.com/watch?v=cKxRvEZd3Mw]

+### Prerequisites

+- kubectl
+- virtualbox/vagrant

 ### kubectl In Action

-> Kubernetes comes with `kubectl`, a CLI allowing you to interact with your cluster.
+> Don't forget to check out, [kubectl in action](https://github.com/mhausenblas/kubectl-in-action) by [Michael Hausenblas](https://github.com/mhausenblas) a CLI allowing you to interact with your cluster.
 It supports operations ranging from configuration to managing workloads and services to handle access control to administrative tasks such as node maintenance.
-In this talk you'll learn everything you need to know getting the most out of `kubectl` (and beyond).

 Installation